Gushan Daitian Temple

-The Gushan Daitian Temple (鼓山代天宮 (Gǔshān Dàitiān Gōng)) or Hamasen Temple is a temple in Gushan District, Kaohsiung, Taiwan.
+The Gushan Daitian Temple (鼓山代天宮 (Gǔshān Dàitiān Gōng)) or Hamasen Temple is a temple in Hamasen, Gushan District, Kaohsiung, Taiwan.

 History

-The temple was built in 1951 and used as the Kaohsiung City Government office.
-It was the original location of Shuangye Elementary School.
+The temple was built in 1951 at the original location of Shuangye Elementary School, which was also the former site of the Kaohsiung City Government office.

 Architecture

 The temple was built in traditional Fujian architectural style with East Asian hip-and-gable roofs.
 The temple building has three entrances, a front worship hall, a main hall, a rear hall and wings on both sides.
 The archway of the temple is in Northern Chinese architectural style and the wing rooms in Southern Chinese style.
 It features a museum which showcases works by master painter Pan Lishui (潘麗水 (潘丽水, Pān Lìshuǐ)).

 Transportation

-The temple is accessible within walking distance west of Sizihwan Station of the Kaohsiung MRT.
+The temple is accessible within walking distance west of Sizihwan Station and Hamasen Station of the Kaohsiung MRT.